Its a short read, not going to dive into details, just give out some key points that led me to pursue programming as a career30 de Abril de 2019

 After a while, I didn't have the time to keep the website updated, had to focus on the college, plus I wanted to invest more time in learning more and more about programming on my spare time...
 On my last semester in college, there was an opportunity to get together my programming knowledge with my geological knowledge on my final thesis, for that, I built the MinID APP, a web application that makes use of an algorithm to help geologists to identify minerals in thin section.

 Althoug geology taught so many great things and had a great part on what a i became today...
-After the college, I decided to take a leap of faith and dive completly on doing what i really enjoy, to focus entirly on programming and web development.
+After the college, I decided to take a leap of faith and dive completly on doing what i really enjoy, to focus entirly on programming.